 The city’s grid plan Salisbury’s C13th plan was a regular one, typical of planned medieval urban developments.
 It created square or rectangular blocks of buildings known as ‘chequers’, of which there are some 20 original ones, all named.
 St Ann Street is at the southern boundary of this planned area, and runs past three chequers, with the names Pound, Marsh and White Hart.
-The grid pattern is not entirely regular, as can be seen from the bend in St Ann Street in the photo on the home page.
+The grid pattern is not entirely regular, as can be seen from the bend in St Ann Street.

 Materials In exterior views, the great mass of the cathedral shows one material, Chilmark stone, a generic term which indicates the use of stone from the Chilmark/Tisbury area some dozen miles west of the city.
 Its interior makes major use of another stone, from Purbeck in Dorset.
 In the city, at least outside the Cathedral Close, Chilmark is relatively rare, with other stones tending to be preferred.
 The most common walling material is brick, though not all brick buildings are what they seem at first sight.
 Sometimes the effect was achieved by the use of ‘mathematical tiles’, a technique which enabled older buildings to be brought visually up to date without the expense of a total rebuild.

 The heritage which the Civic Society seeks to maintain and promote is not limited just to Salisbury.
 The Society’s area takes in a wide swathe of South Wiltshire, from Stourhead in the west to the Hampshire boundary in the east, and from Amesbury and neighbouring areas in the north to the Hampshire and Dorset boundaries in the south.
 Within this region are displayed building types, principally agricultural, not found in the city, and some materials which are also very rare in Salisbury.